Frequently Asked Questions

 I’m a high school senior.
 Can I apply to the Flagship program as an incoming freshman?

 Yes!
-The acceptance of high school students is conditional upon their matriculation to Indiana University and a language placement exam taken when they arrive on campus for their freshman fall semester.
+The acceptance of high school students is conditional upon their matriculation to Indiana University and a Chinese language placement exam is taken before they arrive to campus for New Student Orientation

 Do you need copies of my high school transcript?

 Yes.
-You will need to have a copy of your transcript sent to our offices, either via mail or fax:
+Although you will send Indiana University a copy of your high school transcript as part of your IU application, you will also need to have a copy of your transcript sent to our offices, either via mail or fax:

 Indiana University Chinese Flagship Center